 This goes for bulbs planted in lawns, too.
 If you want them to return, you are going to have to put off mowing until the leaves yellow on their own.
 Planting bulbs in a small section of the lawn will allow you to mow around it, so the entire lawn doesn't have to look unkempt.
 At least the tall grass will disguise the yellowing leaves.

 Ideally, you should feed your bulbs when they are first poking out of the ground, but there can still be snow on the ground then.
 If you haven't feed them yet, do so now, while they are building up energy to store.
-There are special bulb fertilizers which have a high percentage of phosphorous or you can use bonemeal.
+There are special bulb fertilizers that have a high percentage of phosphorous or you can use bonemeal.